The Delmarva Stargazer Society is pleased to announce our Star Gaze XXV (25th for non-Romans) Star Party at Trap Pond State Park

 You probably know the drill.
 Red lights only on the observing field after dark when observing is possible.
 Obviously this does not apply when overcast.
 Green laser pointer may be used in the early observing hours since we may have park visitors who enjoy being shown the sky.

-See below for pricing.
+See below for pricing for the entire star party.
 Sorry, there will be no refunds, but you can transfer your registration.
 For individuals that wish to camp in the Park camping area which has water and electricity contact the Delaware State Park Reservation system at http://delawarestateparks.reserveamerica.com.
 For those staying at the Park’s camp grounds, the dump fee for your waste water is included in camping fee.
-It is not included for those camping on the observing field.
+Dump fees are not included for those camping on the observing field and are paid at the park office.

 Minors, i.e., anyone under 18 years old, must be accompanied by a parent or legal guardian while they are at Star Gaze.
 “Family” definition is intended to be parent(s) and their children less than 18 years of age or members of the same household…i.e., husband, wife, partner.